DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md

 Group captions and appearance can be customized.
 To do this, define the [groupCellTemplate](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#groupCellTemplate) ([groupCellRender](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#groupCellRender) in React).
 Refer to the following GitHub repository for an example: <a href="https://github.com/DevExpress-Examples/DataGrid---How-to-apply-custom-sorting-to-a-grouped-column" target="_blank">DataGrid - How to apply custom sorting to a grouped column</a>.

+**calculateGroupValue** is also used to sort groups when the column is grouped.

 #include uiwidgets-ref-functioncontext with {
     value: "column's configuration"
 }